 If you’re looking to really up the wow factor of your engagement ring, a big diamond may be just what you’re looking for.
 Big engagement rings make a statement, leave an impression, and showcase mouthwateringly stunning center diamonds.
 If your mind is wandering to the over-two-carats side, we’ve got everything you want to know about carat weight vs. size and some of our very own creations for your big engagement ring inspiration!

-Big Engagement Rings
+Guide to Big Engagement Rings

 Average Diamond Size of Engagement Rings